 Sherry

-Did you know sherry comes from Andalusia?
+Did you know sherry comes from Andalucia?
 If it didn’t come from the “sherry triangle” just outside Seville, it isn’t sherry!
 There are lots of different sherry wines to try while you’re visiting Seville.
 Among the most popular are Mazanilla, Fino, and Amatiago.

 Recommended Tour: Wine and Sherry Day Tour from Seville (from £194.97pp)